-In Pete's previous on the water fishing seminar, he talked about Baits & Tackle for Prespawn Fishing.
-In this seminar, he's out fishing and demonstrating some techniques he uses to catch prespawn bass.
+In Pete's previous on the water fishing class, he talked about Baits & Tackle for Prespawn Fishing.
+In this class, he's out fishing and demonstrating some techniques he uses to catch prespawn bass.

 Pete Gluszek visits 3 typical prespawn bass fishing locations and talks about what makes them great places to fish in the early spring.
 At some point, fish going to spawning flats have to transition from their wintering (deep water) locations, they don't do it all at once, and they don't swim straight there.
 This transition time provides a great opportunity to catch some of the biggest bass of the year, and the best part is, they are also often very willing to eat.
 Watch this video and learn what characteristics to look for in a potential prespawn location, including the types of cover to look out for as you navigate the waterway.